michaelcourcy/kasten-splunk/readme.md

 > WHERE index=k8s_metrics metric_name="jobs_duration_bucket" le=60 span=24h earliest=-1h latest=now BY status
 > ```
 >
-> ouput
+> output
 > ```
 > _time         status      num_jobs_under_60s
 > 2025-10-16    failed      6513.000000
 > 2025-10-16    succeeded   181716.000000
 > ```
-> which is absurd ... **When counter are imported you need to catch the last counter in the bins**.
+> which is absurd... **When counters are imported, you need to catch the last counter in the bins**.

-### Important request to build a  splunk dashboard
+### Important requests to build a Splunk dashboard

-Unfortunately there is no magic trick to convert a promethus request into a splunk request.
-Beside, depending of the information you need to extract, map or display you'll build your request differently.
+Unfortunately, there is no magic trick to convert a Prometheus request into a Splunk request.
+Besides, depending on the information you need to extract, map, or display, you'll build your request differently.

-This section discuss the building of a useful dashboard to monitor Kasten
+This section discusses the building of a useful dashboard to monitor Kasten.

-#### Get the successful backup over the last 24h
+#### Get the successful backups over the last 24h

-With prometheus you would do
+With Prometheus you would do:
 ```
 increase(catalog_actions_count{liveness="live", status="complete", type="backup"}[24h])>0
 ```

-ouput
+output
 ```
 {application="k10", instance="catalog-svc.kasten-io.svc:8000", job="httpServiceDiscovery", liveness="live", namespace="aidriss-pacman", policy="test-aidriss", service="catalog", status="complete", type="backup"}
 1.0000846652768125